cegs12X-smsegl/Cegs12X/README.md

-# Cegs12X
+# Aeon Cegs12X at SMSEGL
-Template for 12 GR x 12 IP Cegs
+Aeon Laboratories' 12-channel Carbon Extraction and Graphitization System for the Southern Marine Science and Engineering Guangdong Laboratory in Zhuhai, China